Code-Institute-Submissions/dragonsden/README.md

 - Upon entering the website, I can immediately see images and text that communicates the purpose/services of the website.

-- I want to be able to easily locate the navigation bar, so that I can navigate directly to the content I wish to view.
+- I want to be able to easily locate the navigation bar, so that I can navigate directly to the content I wish to explore.
 The links in the navigation bar are self explanatory.

 - On the landing page, I want to to be able to get a quick overview of what Dragon's Den Designs offer, so that I can can decide